Why should you study biology at Taylor?

 What travel programs are available?

-Specific opportunities with the biology department include these ongoing field study programs:
+Specific opportunities with the biology department include these ongoing study programs:

-Field Natural History of the Black Hills: There is the opportunity to spend a summer at the Wheaton College Science Station in South Dakota.
+Field Natural History of the Black Hills: Spend a summer at the Wheaton College Science Station in South Dakota.

 Medical Missions Trips: Every January, students have the option to take a trip to a medical missions area to work with the doctors in the field.
 Trips have gone to Ecuador, Guatemala, Honduras, Belize, and Africa.